reframe-hpc/reframe/docs/running.rst

      * Example2bTest (found in /path/to/reframe/tutorial/example2.py)
    Found 13 check(s).

-To retrieve a listing with a detailed information about the checks, the options ``-L`` or ``--list-detailed`` must be specified.
-As suggested by its name, this options provide a listing with a detailed description of each checks.
-In the example above, using ``-L`` instead of ``-l``, the following will be printed:
+You may also retrieve a listing with detailed information about the each check using the option ``-L`` or ``--list-detailed``.
+The following example lists detailed information about the tutorial check:

 .. code-block:: none

    Command line: ./bin/reframe -c tutorial/ -L
-   Reframe version: 2.15-dev0
+   Reframe version: 2.15-dev1
    Launched by user: USER
    Launched on host: daint103
    Reframe paths